CatAvadani/akostore/README.md

 Comprehensive admin control panel with:
 * Overview analytics page
 * Order management system
 * More admin features in development

+## Acknowledgments

+This project is being built following
+**Next.js Ecommerce 2025 - Shopping Platform From Scratch**
+on Udemy, by Brad Traversy, with my own customizations and extensions as I learn.